scottbw/wave-node/README.md

 	$ npm install keys
 	$ npm install redis

+## Running the examples

+To run the examples, you need to start your Redis server, and start Wave-Node using:

+    $ node server.js

+You can then run the examples by opening examples/index.htm in a browser and following the instructions on the page.

 ## Client API

 Each page or widget wanting to use the service needs to import the following JavaScript files: